The ensemble broad-frequency power spectrum of Stripe-82 quasars from multiple surveys: Discussion and conclusions

 Figure \ref{fig:PSDmodel} shows a schematic representation of the quasar's power spectrum in the UV band, based on our results.
 The power spectrum in this figure is plotted in the $PSD(\nu)\times \nu$ representation.
 The low-frequency PSD slope was fixed at --1.
-If we let $\alpha_{low}$ free to vary during model fitting, the best-fit results are consistent with --1, anyway, but the errors are large (not only in $\alpha_{low}$ but also in the other parameters).
+If we leave $\alpha_{low}$ free to vary during model fitting, the best-fit results are still consistent with --1, but the errors are large (not only in $\alpha_{low}$ but also in the other parameters).
 The dependence of the bending frequency on BH mass, as well as the possible dependence of the PSD amplitude on the accretion rate, are based on the results of fitting the ensemble PSDs over three bins covering less than 1 dex in BH mass and \ledd.
-Clearly, it is important to extend the study of the ensemble power spectrum of quasars to many more BH mass/accretion rate bins to better constraints the scaling relations.
-An important factor that determined the size of the sample and the number of quasars in narrow BH mass/accretion rate bins is the use of the Gaia light curves.
+Clearly, it is important to extend the study of the ensemble power spectrum of quasars to many more BH mass and accretion rate bins to better constraints the scaling relations.
+An important factor that determines the size of the sample and the number of quasars in narrow BH mass and accretion rate bins is the use of the Gaia light curves.
 The future Gaia data release will hopefully include more quasars and additional epochs overlapping with the beginning of ZTF.
-This, together with efforts in populating the gaps between the surveys and/or investigating sophisticated interpolation methods, could be used to (reliably) produce evenly spaced time series using as input light curves like the one plotted in Fig.\,\ref{fig:agn_lc_comb} and study the PSD on an even larger frequency range.
-We discuss more on this topic ad the end of this Section.
-In future, we also plan to explore other methods to estimate the ensemble power of quasars, which will require fewer objects per bin.
+This, together with efforts in populating the gaps between the surveys and/or investigating sophisticated interpolation methods, could be used to (reliably) produce evenly spaced time series using as input light curves such as the one plotted in Fig.\,\ref{fig:agn_lc_comb} and to study the PSD on an even larger frequency range.
+We discuss this topic further in this section.
+In the future, we also plan to explore other methods to estimate the ensemble power of quasars, which will require fewer objects per bin.
 Despite the cautious remarks above, Fig. \ref{fig:PSDmodel} could be used to gain important information on the UV variability of quasars.